 Sustainable Building Initiatives

 Housing affordability and availability is a critical issue in our region.
 As such, many social and financial challenges can often disincentive organizations from going beyond code to exemplary green building.
 HDC and our partners work to emphasize the lifecycle implications of reduced energy and water bills, and reduced exposure to toxins.
 Our members are on the cutting edge, directly confronting the tension between balancing upfront costs and creating durable homes as permanent, affordable assets to our communities.

-Leading the work, is our Exemplary Building Task Force who works to transform the affordable housing market making it possible to standardize the construction of “ultra-efficient buildings.”
+Leading the work, is our Exemplary Building Program (EBP) that aims to transform the affordable housing market, making it possible to standardize the construction of “ultra-efficient buildings.”

 In this way, our developers, residents, and communities realize long-term economic and health benefits while reducing our environmental impacts.
 For more information, visit our EBP-specific website, or email Loren Tierney.